Employer of Record

 • Frequency: Monthly

-• Details: Employers must report the tax deducted from employees’ salaries.
+• Details: Employers must report the tax deducted from employees’ salaries and remit it in line with current TDS requirements.

 Payment of Salaries under TDS Rules

-• Details: Employers must detail salaries paid to employees throughout the year.
+• Details: Employers may need to detail salaries paid to employees throughout the year as part of annual tax reporting.

 Filing of Return by Employees under TDS Rules